CM’s Corp. Brave Gokin 06 Gaigo

 Sigh… where do I start?
 Sadly this is one toy whose negative aspects heavily outweigh the positives.

 -The price ..
-Sadly, I don’t see anything justifiying the $110+ price tag, apart from the hefty amount of diecast, the only accessories are the wings, the screw hole plugs and the parts for converting it to “Genesic” mode.
+Sadly, I don’t see anything justifying the $110+ price tag, apart from the hefty amount of diecast, the only accessories are the wings, the screw hole plugs and the parts for converting it to “Genesic” mode.

 -“Active mode” Gaigo’s legs can’t lock.
 I’m not sure if this is just on my unit but pretty much the shafting legs collapse at will, the locks in the knee area don’t seem to work

--The rachet joints, while plenty, are pretty weak in the crotch/thigh area, the darn thing kept doing wide splits whenever the legs are spread just a bit apart(like in the “Gaogaigo!!!” photo, that was a tricky one to do).
+-The ratchet joints, while plenty, are pretty weak in the crotch/thigh area, the darn thing kept doing wide splits whenever the legs are spread just a bit apart(like in the “Gaogaigo!!!” photo, that was a tricky one to do).
 There’s no problem when you stand the legs upright though.

 -The “Gaigo hands” that can be seen on the back of the Gaogaigo’s wings.
 I’m not sure if this is intentional (for cartoon accuracy) since I have yet to see a cartoon sketch of the back of Gaogaigo, but it sure looks silly.